 If the video file is large because of its unnecessary length, you may want to trim out unwanted portions so it can be shared.
-Video editing software can be used to trim out excess content, reducing the size of the video file while also keeping the video short and to the point.
+Video editing software can trim out excess content, reducing the size of the video file while also keeping the video short and to the point.
 In most editing programs, a video can be easily trimmed from the timeline by clicking and dragging the edge of the video towards the center.

-Below is a list of popular video editing programs which can be used to accomplish this.
+Below is a list of popular video editing programs capable of trimming videos.

 Compress the video using an online tool

 You can use an online video compressor to reduce the video to a smaller size.
-The free Clipchamp tool can be used to convert videos by uploading them from your computer and then downloading the compressed version of the video.
+The free Clipchamp tool can convert videos by uploading them from your computer and then downloading the compressed version of the video.